hmallen/lorenzbot/README.md

 - Integrate telegram_failures counter
 - Fix failure to rebuy after sell due to lack of maximum trade value reset -- Create "reset maxima" function to reset trade maximum values which may have been reduced during buy phase
+- Telegram error/exception alerts
+- Limit Telegram buy messages (by time?)
+- Fix sells always being triggered on start (incorrect total str bought amount) -- Collection retrieved on startup should be most recent but list returned not sorted